macroing/CEL4J/README.md

 Supported Features
 ------------------
-This library consists of a few different more or less unrelated subprojects.
+This library consists of several projects.
 They are presented below.

 #### CEL4J Java Binary
+The APIs in this project allows you to read, manipulate and write Java bytecode.

 * `org.macroing.cel4j.java.binary.classfile` - An API that models the general parts of a `ClassFile` structure.
 * `org.macroing.cel4j.java.binary.classfile.attributeinfo` - An API that models specific `attribute_info` structures.
 * `org.macroing.cel4j.java.binary.classfile.cpinfo` - An API that models specific `cp_info` structures.